womengineersday/jekyllshirts/detailsrules.md

 ###Rules:

--   Nothing controversial
--   No designs that disparage another group
--   Artist must ensure they aren't breaking anyone's copyright or trademark
+-   You must ensure they aren't breaking anyone's copyright or trademark
+-   Designs that defame a group will be rejected
 -   Designs that do not comply with the guidelines will be rejected
 -   Disclaimer that we reserve the right to reject any design for any reason